fullstack-development/web3-roadmap/NFT.md

 * Explain the definition between the fungible and non-fungible tokens.
 * Which are the most popular standards of non-fungible tokens?
 Tell about their definitions.
 * What is the purpose of metadata in the NFT?
+* Why NFTs pictures are storing not on-chain?
 * Describe briefly the main problem with royalties in the NFT?
 * Name the main purpose of SBT.
 * How can creators benefit from submarining?